lyteword/chspurgeon-tod/volume-5/psalm-110.md

 **Whole Psalm.** The ancients (by Cassiodorus' collection) term this psalm the sun of our faith, the treasure of holy writ: "verbis brevis, sensu infinitus", (saith Augustine,)short in words, but in sense infinite.
 Theodoret notes how it is connected with the psalm going before: "there (saith he) we have his cross and sufferings, here his conquest and trophies."
 For he cometh forth as the heir apparent of the Almighty, the brightness of his glory, and the express image of his person, graced with,

-1\.Title, "My Lord."
+1\.
+Title, "My Lord."

-2\.Place, "Sit thou on my right hand."
+2\.
+Place, "Sit thou on my right hand."

-3\.Power, "Until I make thine enemies thy footstool."
+3\.
+Power, "Until I make thine enemies thy footstool."

 — *John Prideaux*, in a Sermon entitled, *"The Draught of the Brooke,"* 1636.